alesr/tango/README.md

 ## ⚠️ Heads Up

-This is an **experimental** project.
-I built it to explore some ideas around matchmaking and concurrent patterns in Go.
-While it works, I wouldn't recommend using it in production *just yet*.
+This is an **experimental/toy** project.
+I built it to explore some ideas around matchmaking using concurrent patterns in Go.
+While it works, I wouldn't recommend using it in production.
 Feel free to poke around and maybe grab some ideas for your own projects.

 ## How Tango Works